jeverley/wanmonitor/README.md

 A valid WAN interface name should be specified for each wanmonitor config section.

-It is recommended that the ingress and egress target parateters are set in the 0.7-0.8 range (exact values will depend on your setup).
+It is recommended that the ingress and egress target parateters are set in the 0.7-0.8 range for a LTE link, please start with the defaults (exact values will depend on your setup).

 **The values do not determine the link's maximum bandwith, they are used in the metric comparisons to account for rate jitter.**

 Note that these should be configured to match the troughs of a saturated line rate as shown below:

 ![image](https://user-images.githubusercontent.com/46714706/139727270-ac732c63-e33d-4d1b-abb5-711700062220.png)

-Good starting values are 0.7 for ingress and 0.8 for egress.

 Option | Type | Description | Examples | Default
 ------------ | ------------- | ------------- | ------------- | -------------